YifanZhangHust/yingtaoluo.github.io/_pages/about.md

 ## Recent Events
 - Working on a project involving healthcare diagnosis report generation.
-- Working on a project involving discovering PDE for financial data mining.
+- Working on a project involving causal learning for recommender systems.

 ## Collaborations
 Please drop me an outline of research proposal.
 If there is a match of interest, we can chat.